Faudel: Baïda

 His 1997 music video called "Tellement Je T'aime" featured Ukrainian born, model and actress, future "James Bond's girl" Olga Kurylenko.

 At the beginning of 1999 the popular Rai trio were back in the limelight again with a new single.
 They had already performed the song - an Arabic adaptation of Jacques Revaux's legendary French classic "Comme d'habitude" (the French "My Way") - at their Bercy concert and the single proved instantly popular with French music fans.
 On 20 February 1999 the trio were invited to perform the song at the Victoires de la Musique (the annual French music awards).
 Faudel triumphed at the award ceremony that night, when television viewers voted him Best Newcomer of the Year.
 Following this triumph, Faudel went on to bring the house down when he performed two concerts at the Olympia on March 10 and 11.

-In the summer of 1999 the young Rai star set off on a mini tour of Tunisia, performing six concerts which brought the famous "Faudel Tour" (the extensive international tour he had launched at the beginning of the year) to a triumphant end.
+In the summer of 1999, the young Rai star set off on a mini tour of Tunisia, performing six concerts which brought the famous "Faudel Tour" (the extensive international tour he had launched at the beginning of the year) to a triumphant end.

-Faudel's career continues to go from strength to strength as his modern Rai sound attracts a whole new following of fans.
-However, while Faudel is very much the 'happening young Rai star of the moment', his music should certainly not be dismissed as a passing fad.
-On the contrary, the lyrics of Faudel's songs are an important social comment, expressing the hopes and frustrations of a whole generation of French-born Algerians growing up in the Paris suburbs today.